Before we get into the history of this site and it’s logo, grab a snack, sit back and relax because..

 I hope you like it!
 Let me know what you think about adding in or doing away with the “Since 2014”.
 I Also would like to thank Andre for his valuable feedback in helping me to reconsider the look.

 I really hope you all enjoyed this, and gained some insight on my thought process and the journey that Home Studio Basics has taken to get to this point!

 If you have any questions or comments, please Contact me!

 I would love to hear your thoughts and opinions on the logo.
 Which one did you like best?
 Which ones didn’t you like?
-Do you think I should have used one that didn’t get used?
-Ideas for the future?
+Are you enjoying the 2019 update?
 I very much look forward to speaking with you..